 Consent manager allows you to handle consents and data subject requests, thus helping you comply with data protection laws like GDPR and the California Consumer Privacy Act (CCPA).

-Read more about handling data under the CCPA in: California Consumer Privacy Act and marketers: 5 actionable steps to follow
+Read more about handling data under the CCPA in CCPA & CPRA: 5 actionable steps marketers should follow to comply with the Californian laws

 But most free tools don’t provide tag and consent management.
 If you decide to use one of these, you’d need to go for third-party consent and tag management systems that can integrate with your analytics platform.